taegeun-kim/msa2/k8s/README.md

 ## Increment of replication set
 kubectl scale deployment nginx2 --replicas=20

-## if the problem is about athorization. please use the command like below
+## please check the authorization of the file
 chmod 755 k8s.sh